How to Report a Traumatic Birth Experience

 Healing and moving forward

 Therefore, please consider writing an open and honest account of how your birth went and how it made you feel.
-Share your traumatic stories with the SOGC, our MLAs, Ministries for Health and the Status of Women, and our Premier; make them care about the issue.
+Share your traumatic stories with the SOGC, our MLAs, Ministries for Health, Culture, Multiculturalism, and the Status of Women, and our Premier; make them care about the issue.
 Please include any details you have such as the name of the hospital you gave birth at, the date you gave birth, the attending physician’s name, as well as the names of any other staff members involved.
 Be specific with where you felt care could have been improved, and how.
-Share your positive stories too and let them see the value to respectful, woman-centered, care.
+Share your positive stories too and let them see the value to respectful, people-centered, care.

 “I think it is really important for people to continue writing letters.
 The Health Disciplines Board has been flooded with letters and it has really made a big difference to what is happening with the legalization process5,” Noreen Walker.

-You can look up ASAC’s Maternity Care in Alberta Report6 for the most recently published Alberta maternity statistics to back up your personal experience, or add the link itself into your letter to help encourage our physicians, nurses, and Members of Legislature to keep reading the most up to date facts about women’s treatment in childbirth and the financial savings available to our government.
+You can look up ASAC’s Maternity Care in Alberta Report6 for the most recently published Alberta maternity statistics to back up your personal experience, or add the link itself into your letter to help encourage our physicians, nurses, and Members of Legislature to keep reading the most up to date facts about treatment in childbirth and the financial savings available to our government.

 Keep talking about birth.
 Talk to your friends and family members, talk to our care providers, politicians and post on social media.
 Talk about birth and Alberta’s maternity needs; just keep the conversation going.